 Thesis: The Quaker tradition is a source of wisdom and renewal.
 It can be a source of inspiration and guidance, especially in difficult times because it is old and highly adaptive and innovative.
-However, to see the Quaker tradition in this way requires a different frame of mind and perspective to find its
+However, to see the Quaker tradition in this way requires a different frame of mind and perspective to find its hidden potential.

 Quote from the book Managing Transitions.
 More info:

 The way we relate to the Quaker tradition in organizations could be described by talking about the difference between birthright and convincement culture.